mdibaiee/mahdi.blog/_posts/2022-09-10-uganda-trip.md

 # Final Words

-This first trip to Africa did not disappoint at all, we had a lot of fun and we were really happy to have experienced the country together with the local people, and we learned a lot from them and we got to see some animals for the first time.
+This first trip to Uganda was amazing, we had a lot of fun and we were really happy to have experienced the country together with the local people, and we learned a lot from them and we got to see some animals for the first time.
 This trip only makes me want to visit Africa more, and I’m sure I